 There are countless reasons to visit Ireland, from the stunning scenery to delicious guinness, the hearty Irish stews to fascinating folklore.
 Whether you’re planning to drive the Ring of Kerry, visit museums in the capital or simply follow where the roads lead, camping in Ireland will ensure your trip is relaxing, fun and freeing!
 We’ve narrowed it down to the 7 best campsites, scattered across the country, all ready for you to pitch at!
-And if you decide to head upwards next, we’ve got a list of the best campsites in Northern Ireland too.
+Check out the best things to do in Carlow during your trip.

 N 53.30424, W 6.41461